 Effective community engagement is crucial for project success, relying on meaningful feedback from residents.
 This feedback not only validates engagement efforts but also fosters valuable insights, strengthening the relationship between residents and government.
 To ensure your engagement efforts are impactful, consider asking three key questions.

 - Is there a strategy to reach residents who most need to hear from us?

-- Are residents getting enough information to make an informed decision?
+- Are residents receiving enough information to make informed decisions?

-- Do we have a plan to distill or make sense the input we receive?
+- Do we have a plan to distill and make sense of the input we receive?

 Through social media targeting, AECOM was able to put emphasis on reaching residents in southern San Diego.
 In addition, both the Facebook posts and the project website itself were translated into Spanish.
 Recognizing the importance of lowering barriers to entry, the online engagement was setup to allow anonymous participation, and ask for contact information and demographics separately.
 Through this strategy, the project saw increase input from typically underrepresented voices, yielding more representative input: an equal distribution of where and who feedback was coming from.

 Dynamic location question – AECOM was able to understand where participation was coming from and re-target “gap” areas.

 Community engagement largely hinges on meeting people where they are – oftentimes literally.
 After initial project outreach, AECOM was able to identify gap areas and target them not just online, but also offline with pop-up style events at community centers in those same areas.
 At these informational sessions, The City of San Diego educated residents on the master plan and directed them to a website where they could provide feedback.

 - Educated residents on the issues at hand – creating more informed feedback

 - Captured contact information and asked questions that mirrored the online engagement activities